 Once the emergency is confirmed and based on its nature, the Director of the Austrian Program will consult with other appropriate Franciscan-GC officials to determine the appropriate segment or segments of the Gaming Campus to be notified.
 The Director of the Austrian Program in collaboration with other appropriate personnel, will determine who should be notified, and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
-Depending on the segments of the campus the notification will target, the content of the notification may differ.
-When appropriate, the content of the notification will be determined in consultation with local authorities.
-Also as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.
+Depending on the segments of the campus the notification will target, the content of the notification will be determined in consultation with local authorities.
+Also, as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.

-The Director of the Austrian Program will direct the issuance of emergency notifications, which will be accomplished using system wide email, posting notices, or holding a mandatory meeting.
-If the situation deems an immediate notification then the staff on duty will disseminate it orally by going through the dorm and classroom spaces.
+The Director of the Austrian Program will direct the issuance of emergency notifications, which will be accomplished using system wide email, text messages, posting notices, or holding a mandatory meeting.
+If necessary, the staff on duty will disseminate the emergency notification orally by going through the dorm and classroom spaces.